katharostech/hasura_upload-manager/README.md

 ## How it Works

 Hasura Upload Manager works by creating an `uploads` table in the Hasura database.
-This table has only one column: `id`.
-If you were using uploads for posts in a blog, for example, you would add a column to that table such as `post_id` and setup a foreign key and a hasura relationship that ties each upload to a particular post.
+This table requires only two columns: a mandatory, unique `id`, and an optional `name`.
+If you were using uploads for posts in a blog, you would add an additional column to that table such as `post_id` and setup a foreign key and a hasura relationship that ties each upload to a particular post.

 With the relationship between posts and uploads established, you can now use hasura to set the permissions on the uploads table to reflect situations like: